-EVP, Chief Investment Officer of the Adviser Portfolio Manager of the Navigator Tactical U.S. Allocation Fund
+Chief Investment Officer of the Adviser Portfolio Manager

-Mr. Clark oversees all of the Firm's investment activities and heads the firm's portfolio team, and serves as portfolio manager for the Fund.
+Mr. Clark oversees all of the Firm's investment activities and heads the firm's portfolio team, and serves as portfolio manager for each of the Funds.
 Mr. Clark joined the firm in 1993 and is responsible for asset allocation and investment selection for Navigator Investment Solutions as well as directing ongoing market research.
 Mr. Clark is a member of the Clark Capital Investment Management Committee and the Board of Directors.
 He graduated from the University of Delaware, earning a B.S. and an M.A. in Economics.
 He is also a Chartered Financial Analyst and a member of the CFA Institute (formerly AIMR) and the Financial Analysts of Philadelphia, Inc.